drivenet/sslkeylog-processor/README.md

 On Windows, file names support [globbing](https://docs.rs/glob/), on other OSes shell expansion is expected to take care of that.

 # Schema
+All keys are placed in the `keys` collection with the following schema:
 ```javascript
 {
   _id: {